roni5604/Prime_Counter_Improvment/README.md

 # Prime Number Detection with Multithreading

 ## Overview

-This project involves counting prime numbers from a continuous data stream, simulating a real-time security camera feed where intrusions need to be detected quickly.
-The aim is to utilize multithreading to process the data efficiently, ensuring maximum CPU utilization while maintaining memory usage below 2MB.
+This project aims to efficiently count prime numbers from a continuous data stream, simulating a real-time security camera feed where intrusions need to be detected quickly.
+The goal is to use multithreading to process the data stream efficiently, ensuring maximum CPU utilization while keeping memory usage below 2MB.

 ## Task Description

-You are given two files:
+You are provided with two main components:
-1. **randomGenerator.c** - A random number generator simulating the endless data stream.
+1. **randomGenerator**: A random number generator simulating the endless data stream.
-2. **primeCounter.c** - A basic implementation of a prime number counter.
+2. **primeCounter**: A basic implementation of a prime number counter.

-The goal is to:
+### Goals
 1. Optimize the `isPrime` function if necessary.
 2. Implement multithreading to parallelize the prime number counting process.
 3. Ensure that the solution uses no more than 2MB of RAM.

-Performance criteria:
+### Performance Criteria
 - Achieve at least 4 times better performance without optimizing `isPrime`.
 - Achieve at least 10 times better performance with an optimized `isPrime`.